 Professor Sue Kurrle

-Geriatrician Hornsby Ku-ring-gai and Eurobodalla Health Services; Clinical Director NSLHD Rehabilitation & Aged Care; Curran Chair in Health Care of Older People Faculty of Medicine & Health, University of Sydney
+Geriatrician Hornsby Ku-ring-gai and Eurobodalla Health Services; Clinical Director NSLHD Rehabilitation and Aged Care; Curran Chair in Health Care of Older People Faculty of Medicine and Health, USyd

 Professor Ken Hillman

-Professor of Intensive Care, Liverpool Hospital; University of NSW (SWS Clinical School); Director of the Simpson Centre for Health Services Rsearch, University of NSW; Ingham Institute for Applied Medical Research
+Professor of Intensive Care, Liverpool Hospital; Director of the Simpson Centre for Health Services Research, UNSW; Ingham Institute for Applied Medical Research